jcwd/Arcade_game/README.md

     *The player function _to elaborate with all other details from detailed description_

+###Goal 2
+ *implement the Player class, and you can use the Enemy class as an example on how to get started.
+ *At minimum the following should be implemented:
+    *The Player function, which initiates the Player by:
+      *Loading the image by setting this.sprite to the appropriate image in the image folder (use the code from the Enemy function as an example on how to do that)
+      *Setting the Player initial location
+      *The update method for the Player (can be similar to the one for the Enemy) *The render method for the Player (use the code from the render method for the Enemy) *The handleInput method, which should receive user input, allowedKeys (the key which was pressed) and move the player according to that input.
+In particular:
+        *Left key should move the player to the left, right key to the right, up should move the player up and down should move the player down.
+      *Recall that the player cannot move off screen (so you will need to check for that and handle appropriately).
+      *If the player reaches the water the game should be reset by moving the player back to the initial location (you can write a separate reset Player method to handle that).
+You can add your own Player methods as needed.

 ###known issues

 here is will add all known issues I have for this project.